-This unit builds on Biology 1 and Biology 2 and explores the diversity of animal life on Australian fauna.
+This unit builds on Biology 1 and explores the diversity of animal life on Australian fauna.
 The unit examines the science of systematics, including phylogeny cladistic analysis, bauplans, evolution and origin of biodiversity in marine and terrestrial environments and historical and ecological biogeography.
 The unit also analyse faunal regions and habitat types, and the 'uniqueness' of the Australian fauna.

 RBF1310 - Biology 1